 The Diplomat’s Dilemma: A dinner for a handsome French diplomat strains a couple’s marriage.
 (2M, 1W)

-Family Portrait: Heidemain finalist for best ten-minute at Actors’ Theatre of Louisville, 2008.
-A family charts its progress over five years.(1M, 1W, 3 children)
+Family Portrait: Heidemain finalist for best ten-minute play at the Actors’ Theatre of Louisville, 2008.
+A family charts its progress on video over five years.(1M, 1W, 3 children)

 Film Noir Anthology 2: The Crime Lord: (4M, 2W, 2 either) The Sequel.
 Big Boss has been vanquished, but crime abhors a vacuum.
 Marlow Phillips struggles to prevent the rise of a new crime lord, one with a personal grudge against him.

-A Short Play about a Serial Killer (6 actors): Clancy is the “good cop.”
+A Short Play about a Serial Killer (6 actors): Clancy is the good cop.
 Ellison is the bad cop.
 The Chief is their boss.
-And they’ve got one hour to make the serial killer–which happens to be a bottle of mustard–confess before mustard’s high-priced lawyer shows up.
-A comedy.
+They’ve got one hour to make the serial killer confess before the killer’s high-priced lawyer shows up.
+There’s just one problem: the killer is a bottle of Heinz pourable mustard

 Sushi: (3M, 3W) Six characters with names like California Roll, Wasabi, and Pickle find themselves in a locked-room mystery as they disappear one by one.
 Suspecting foul play, they turn on each other until they come to a startling realization about their existence and attempt to escape their disturbing fate before it’s too late.